guillain/CoreBot-framework/README.md

 1/ Clone the project:
 `git clone https://github.com/guillain/CoreBot-framework.git`

-2/ Adapt the config file to your env and scenario:
+2/ Create the config file for your env and scenario:
 `vi CoreBot-framework/app/conf/config.json`

 3/ Run it: